sidiousvic/sidious.pizza/about.md

 ## <img loading="lazy" alt="A red swoosh symbol" width=40 height=40 style="transform: translateY(10px); filter: var(--venom-filter)" src="/assets/images/swoosh.webp" /> JUST DO SH\*T

-I am fond of learning because it helps me understand this wicked little world a bit more.
+I am fond of learning because it helps me understand this wicked world a bit more.

-I've been a gardener on the coast, a dishwasher in the steppes, a teacher near the hutongs.
+I've been a gardener on the Japanese coast, a dishwasher in a desert town, a teacher near the hutongs and rice paddies.
 One day I'll be a wildlife explorer, own a small brewery or push a tamale truck in Shinjuku.

 ![A japanese classroom with an alien drawn on the blackboard](/assets/images/aliens-on-board.webp){ optimize priority="high" width=800 caption="Learn to teach, teach to learn" }

-No matter where I tread or what I'm doing, [I'll be cooking up some wacky thing on the side](/projects).
-I drew [Xeno the Alien](https://www.youtube.com/watch?v=cu3iGtqeYD4) on a 4th grade classroom blackboard, turned nightmares into awkward doomer rock with [NEMESIS](https://open.spotify.com/intl-ja/album/1qHUvcdIbPv4CTNTDWlzPU?si=LaftNGr6Ska3ZAMejh1obA), and studied the dark arts of mathematics making [SPACE PHANTOM](/spacephantom).
+[I like cooking up wacky ideas](/projects).
+I drew [Xeno the Alien](https://www.youtube.com/watch?v=cu3iGtqeYD4) for my 4th grade classroom, turned nightmares into awkward doomer rock when making [NEMESIS](https://open.spotify.com/intl-ja/album/1qHUvcdIbPv4CTNTDWlzPU?si=LaftNGr6Ska3ZAMejh1obA), and studied the dark arts of mathematics when designing [SPACE PHANTOM](/spacephantom).

 They say an idle brain is the devil's fruit shop, or something like that.

 Anyway, boredom breeds misadventures.
 And I know a place full of those!

 <a name="tokyo-boy"></a>